resinbeard/candor/README.md

 This linux software enables a monome 256 user to capture and playback audio from up to 8 channels simultaneously, managing a maximum of 48 remembered wav soundfiles without a computer display.
 It is a client of the Jack Audio Connection Kit.

+Written by Murray Foster
+Contact me at mrafoster@gmail.com

 ## Dependencies
  - [libc](http://www.gnu.org/software/libc/)
  - [libsndfile](http://www.mega-nerd.com/libsndfile/)